Holidays such as Christmas and Thanksgiving are my favorite time of year.

 - Chocolate or anything with Caffiene.
 Toxic and can kill as I found out the hard way.

-- Xylitol is a sweetener often found in gum and candy and is toxic to dogs.
+- Xylitol is a sweetener often found in gum, candy, peanut butter and some baked goods.
+It’s toxic to dogs and can kill them.

 - Bread dough that has yeast in it.
 If your dog eats it, it will expand in his stomach and can cause serious damage.

-- Alcohol.
-Just like I mentioned above, this can be dangerous (specially to small dogs) as they absorb it very quickly and can get alcohol poisoning.
+- Alcohol This can be dangerous (specially to small dogs) as they absorb it very quickly and can get alcohol poisoning.

 Other things to be careful about: